 - What is the value we place on diversity of our board members and wider diversity in leadership and teams?
 How is that reflected in our recruitment policies and practices? - To what extent does our board reflect the diversity of our communities? - Our board is skills based.
 How is diversity considered when recruiting for specific board skills? - To what extent do we value EDI expertise and/or experience as a skill?
 How do they feature in our board role descriptions/profiles? - To what extent do we invest time and/or resources into targeted recruitment practices?
-Is our targetting limited to sending adverts to minority community organisations? - Do we make the best use of succession planning to widen and diversify our networks or upskill potential board members?
-Can we explore board traineeship positions for potential board members who are not quite board ready?

-• To what extent do we explore and build relationships with diverse professional networks or community organisations to ensure widest possible reach?
+Is our targeting limited to sending adverts to minority community organisations? - Do we make the best use of succession planning to widen and diversify our networks or upskill potential board members?
+Can we explore board traineeship positions for potential board members who are not quite board ready? - To what extent do we explore and build relationships with diverse professional networks or community organisations to ensure widest possible reach?

-Inclusion and culture
+Inclusion and Culture

 - How do we model inclusive EDI behaviours in our board meetings and communications?
-To what extent do we demonstrate that EDI issues are important? - To what extent do we know what it feels like for diverse people to work for our organisation?
+To what extent do we demonstrate that EDI issues are important? - To what extent does the board know what it feels like for diverse people to work for our organisation or use our services?
 Do all people feel like they belong and have influence?
-To what extent does the board set, monitor and assure itself of the inclusivity of our organisational culture? - How aware are we of our implicit bias and how it can affect discussions, behaviours and views? - Is EDI seen as area worth discussing at our board meetings?
+To what extent does the board set, monitor and assure itself of the inclusivity of our organisational culture? - How aware is our board of unconscious bias and how it can affect discussions, behaviours and views? - Is EDI seen as an area worth discussing at our board meetings?
 How much attention is it given and how does this compare to other areas?
-How comfortable are we to raise questions related to EDI? - Are we comfortable talking about racism, mental health, sexual orientation, gender identity and other EDI issues or does it generate discomfort?
+How comfortable are we to raise questions related to EDI? - Are board members comfortable talking about racism, mental health, sexual orientation, gender identity and other EDI issues or does it generate discomfort?
 If so - how do we address it in ourselves and others?
-How is this reflected in wider organisational culture? - Are we comfortable to constructively challenge behaviours or practices that are or could be discriminatory or offensive?
-Do we have the right tools to do it? - Are we a culturally competent organisation? - How accessible are the board meetings and membership to different groups?
+How is this reflected in wider organisational culture? - Are we comfortable to constructively challenge behaviours, perceptions or practices that are or could be discriminatory, offensive or lack in awareness?
+Do we have the right tools to handle difficult conversations? - Are we a culturally competent organisation? - How accessible are the board meetings and membership to different groups?